heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ### 2.3 Choose people to follow

 Like many social media platforms, you can select people from the DEV community to follow.
-Following people on DEV lets you see their posts, such as videos, podcasts, articles, etc., on your feed.
+Following people on DEV lets you see their latest posts on your feed, such as videos, podcasts, articles, and more.

-Select anyone to follow and click **Continue** once you're done to proceed forward.

 ### 2.3 Choose your email preferences and complete DEV account customization